The Book

 is free, the first occurrence of

-is free, and the other two occurrences are bound.
+the other two occurrences are bound.

 - Function declarations in Pascal.
 In